Self-Advocacy: Resources for Students

 It can be challenging to follow and take notes on a class lecture that is in English, especially if much of the vocabulary is new, idiomatic phrases are used, the topic is unfamiliar, the lecture moves at a fast pace, or there are references to U.S. history or pop culture.
 To address this challenge, you may find it helpful to make an audio recording of the lecture so that you can replay it at a slower pace and pause it as needed to take notes, look up words and phrases, and learn background information.
 However, according to the Cornell Code of Academic Integrity students may not record a class lecture without the instructor’s written permission.
 You may use this letter to request this permission.

 Many exams require that you read and understand chunks of prose, accurately interpret test questions, write responses to essay questions, and think critically, synthesizing information from various class lectures, readings, and activities.
 And all of this requires time and focus.
-If you think that allowances for taking an exam, such as additional time or a reduced-distraction environment, would make it more likely that you will be able to fully complete the exam, have a conversation with your instructor.
-You may use this letter to facilitate this conversation.
+If you are struggling to complete exams on time, we encourage you to have a conversation with your instructor.
+It may be that they can provide you with additional time or a reduced-distraction environment.
+Talking with them may also lead to other ideas for supporting your learning.
+You may use this letter to request a meeting for this conversation.

 Many papers and projects require a multistep process that involves a great deal of reading, synthesis of information across sources, critical thinking, writing, and oral communication.
-If you think that allowances for papers and projects, such as early access to readings or the assignment or additional time to complete the paper/project would allow you to more fully complete this work, have a conversation with your instructor.
-You may use this letter to facilitate this conversation.
+If you are struggling to complete papers and/or projects on time, we encourage you to have a conversation with your instructor.
+It may be that the instructor can provide you will early access to assignment instructions or give you additional time to complete the paper and/or project.
+Talking with them may also lead to other ideas for supporting your learning.
+You may use this letter to request a meeting for this conversation.

 Tips for Using these Letters